genlm/genlm-backend/README.md

 - The core dependencies listed in the `setup.py` file of the repository.

 > **Note**
-> vLLM is not supported on macOS and thus will not be installed.
+> vLLM is not supported on macOS.
 On macOS systems, only CPU-based functionality (`AsyncTransformer`) will be available.
 GPU-accelerated features requiring vLLM (`AsyncVirtualLM`) will not work.

 ## Testing